Law Firm Marketing Expert Affirms Importance of Attorney Bios

 Many people are already intimidated by lawyers.
 The typical attorney bio does little to make the visitor more comfortable.
 It usually contains a few dry facts — a bare listing of law school graduation dates, memberships in Bars or legal groups, the odd award or two, and a listing of practice areas.

 Yes, that’s all good information, and it should be included.
 But never forget that a visit to your bio page provides the perfect moment to paint a richer portrait of yourself.
-Potential clients, especially those who have been through a serious car accident or personal injury, want to be assured that you have the legal experience their case demands.
-At the same time, they are looking for the human touch.
 People prefer to do business with individuals they like and trust.
 Some prefer to work with someone who is their age, sex and ethnic group and has a similar background.
 The bottom line is that they want assurance on an emotional level that you care about them and will be personally invested in their case.

 At Consultwebs, we conduct interviews with our lawyer clients and encourage them to tell their story.
 We ask for the details that reveal who they are as legal practitioners as well as people.
 We want to know why they were drawn to the practice of law.
 We ask about the defining moments of their careers – the case they won against all odds for a deserving client – that shows they care about their cases and their clients.
 Our goal is to blend the professional details that demonstrate a lawyer’s experience with the personality traits that serve as strengths in the legal efforts on a client’s behalf.